Upfront Commitment in Online Resource Allocation with Patient Customers: Proofs of the Lemmas Used in the Proof of Theorem

-The goal of this lemma is to show that our instance of the nested polytope, which is constructed using $\overline \crr$ has a CR, denoted by $\crr_{\text{nest}}$, which is not too far from $\overline \crr$ itself.
+\begin{proof}{Proof of Lemma \ref{lemma:appx_one_of_two}.} The goal of this lemma is to show that our instance of the nested polytope, which is constructed using $\overline \crr$ and $\overline{\deltan_i}$ has a CR, denoted by $\crr_{\text{nest}}$, which is not too far from $\overline \crr$ itself.
 Recall that